miguelj-neves/miguelj-neves.github.io/content/about.md

 {{< figure class="avatar" src="/photo_square.jpg" alt="profile picture">}}

-I am a PhD candidate of geophysics at the Georgia Institute of Technology where I study Seismology.
+I am a PhD candidate of Geophysics at the Georgia Institute of Technology where I study Seismology.

-My work focuses on earthquake detection to swiftly analyze years of data and improve earthquake catalogs to get a better understanding of earthquake physics.
-I use this new data to gain insights on earthquake nucleation, aftershock propagation and earthquake interactions in both interplate and intraplate regions.
+I am working to improve existing earthquake catalogues by developing and implementing code that accurately and efficiently detects earthquakes in large volumes of seismic data.
+I use the improved catalogs to study earthquake physics, with particular attention to aftershock propagation, earthquake nucleation and earthquake interactions in both interplate and intraplate regions.

-I am also interested in studying "unusual" signals such as tremor and what they can reveal about "regular" earthquakes.
+"Unusual" seismic signals such as tremor and what they can reveal about "regular" earthquakes and the earthquake cycle are another research interest.

 ## Research Projects